-\begin{thm} If the action of a 1-slot supermap on unitary operations is given by $\tmap{U} \mapsto \tmap{U}$ for an arbitrary input unitary operation $\tmap{U}$, and is implementable by using the input operation once, then its action on arbitrary quantum operations is uniquely given by $\tmapf{\Lambda} \mapsto \tmapf{\Lambda}$ for an arbitrary input quantum operation $\tmapf{\Lambda}$. \end{thm} Similarly, Theorem~\ref{thm:id_unique} is equivalent to the following Lemma. \begin{lem} Let $C_0$ be the Choi operator of the identity supermap defined by Eq.~\eqref{eq:def_id_supermap}.
-If there exists $C \geq 0$ such that $\Tr_{\ical \ocal} ( C J_{U}^t ) = \Tr_{\ical \ocal} ( C_0 J_{U}^t ) $ holds for all ${U} $, then $C = C_0$ holds. \end{lem} The proof of Lemma~\ref{lem:id_unique} is given in Appendix~\ref{ap:proof_id}.
+the Choi operator of the identity supermap. \begin{thm} If the action of a 1-slot linear supermap on unitary CPTP maps is given by $\tmap{U} \mapsto \tmap{U}$ for an arbitrary input unitary operation $\tmap{U}$ and is completely CP preserving, then its action on an arbitrary CP map $\tmapf{\Lambda}$ is given by $\tmapf{\Lambda} \mapsto \tmapf{\Lambda}$. \end{thm} Similarly, Theorem~\ref{thm:id_unique} is equivalent to the following Lemma. \begin{lem} Let $C_0$ be the Choi operator of the identity supermap defined by Eq.~\eqref{eq:def_id_supermap}.
+If there exists $C \geq 0$ such that $\Tr_{\ical \ocal} [ C J_{U}^t ] = \Tr_{\ical \ocal} [ C_0 J_{U}^t ] $ for all ${U} $, then $C = C_0$. \end{lem} The proof of Lemma~\ref{lem:id_unique} is given in Appendix~\ref{ap:proof_id}.

-While Theorem~\ref{thm:id_unique} only holds supermaps which act as the identity on unitary operations, this result can be easily extended to cases to supermaps which act on unitary operations as $\tmap{U} \mapsto \tmap{B} \circ \tmap{U} \circ \tmap{A}$, where $\tmap{A}$ and $\tmap{B}$ are fixed unitary operations.
-This class of supermaps is precisely the set of reversibility preserving one-slot superchannels (also known as one-partite pure processes~\cite{indefinite_purification}) which do not modify the dimension of the input-operation~\cite{indefinite_reversible}.
+While Theorem~\ref{thm:id_unique} only holds for supermaps which act as the identity on unitary CPTP maps, this result can be easily extended to cases to supermaps which act on unitary CPTP maps as $\tmap{U} \mapsto \tmap{B} \circ \tmap{U} \circ \tmap{A}$, where $\tmap{A}$ and $\tmap{B}$ are fixed unitary CPTP maps that do not make use of any auxiliary system.
+This class of supermaps is precisely the set of reversibility preserving one-slot superchannels (also known as one-partite pure processes~\cite{indefinite_purification}) which do not modify the dimension of the input CP map~\cite{indefinite_reversible}.